Classes

 Order from DiscountDance.com

-Students are encouraged and expected to make up missed classes as soon as possible.
-More information can be found on our Policies and Procedures.
-Please inquire at the front desk if you need more information.
+Attendance & Make-Ups: Students are expected to make up any missed classes as soon as possible.
+For details, please refer to our Policies and Procedures.

-Students are eligible to participate in our SCD calendar photoshoot.
-Details will be distributed as they become available.
+SCD Calendar Photoshoot: Advanced students are eligible for our annual calendar photoshoot.
+Details will be shared as they become available.